 All in all, with the selection of real estate in Trussville, the increasing number of amenities, and the excellent school system, the city is a lovely place to call home.

-Listing courtesy of Keller Williams Realty Hoover.
+Listing courtesy of Impact Realty Advisors.